 Parental/guardian/spousal access to the student’s records may be allowed, even without prior authorization from the student, in cases of health and safety emergencies.

 FERPA permits disclosure of "directory information" without a student's prior consent, for any purpose, unless the student specifically requests that it be kept confidential.
 Directory information is defined as information contained in the education records of a student that would not generally be considered harmful or an invasion of privacy if disclosed.
 AIMS Education considers the following to be directory information: student's name, address, phone number, email address, student ID number, major field of study, dates of attendance, degrees and awards received, and enrollment status (full-time or part-time).

 *AIMS may disclose directory information without consent unless the student requests it to be kept confidential.

 All students have the right to restrict the disclosure of directory information.
 If a student does not want the school to share directory information with third parties, he/she must submit a student request form to the academic department requesting that all directory information from his/her education record be kept confidential.
 Once the request is received, it typically takes 3 to 5 business days before disclosure of the information is restricted.

 Inspection and Review of Education Records

 Students wishing to exercise their rights to inspect and review their education records should submit a student request form to the Academic Department stating the records they wish to review.
-A school official will make arrangements for access and then notify the student of the time and place where the records may be inspected within 10 days of the written request.
+A school official will make arrangements for access and then notify the student of the time and place where the records may be inspected within 10 business days of the written request.

 If the student wishes for any amendment of information which he/she believes is inaccurate or misleading, the student will need to write a formal request asking the school to correct the inaccurate information.
 If the school decides not to amend the records, the school will inform the student about its decision and the student, if still not convinced, may submit an appeal.